 If the child is still growing, an adjustable rod that can be lengthened as the child grows may be installed.
 All surgeries come with some risk of complications, including bleeding, infection, and nerve damage.

-The condition affects people differently.
 In mild to moderate cases, most people with scoliosis live full lives with few to no physical limitations.
 In more severe instances, people might find discomfort, pain, or mental distress.

 For more information on this condition in children and teens, you could reference the latest research from the National Institute of Arthritis and Musculoskeletal and Skin Diseases.